Semester in Social Entrepreneurship

 - Theatre Arts

-A semester at Westmont Downtown is the same as the price of tuition if you were a student on campus, and therefore your financial aid package does apply.
+Tuition for a semester on Westmont Downtown is the same as tuition on campus.
+Therefore, your financial aid package goes with you.
 If you have any questions, please contact the Program Coordinator, Alex Lillenberg, for more details.

-Students are permitted to live off-campus during their semester downtown, either on Ocean View apartments or elsewhere!
+Students are permitted to live off-campus during their semester downtown, either on Ocean View apartments or in Santa Barbara.
 Here are a couple things to keep in mind:

-- If you choose to live off-campus, you are required to find your own living arrangements and the cost of living is not included in the tuition you pay for the program.
+- If you choose to live off-campus, you are required to find your own living arrangements and the cost of living is not billed to you through Student Accounts.
+You are responsible to pay for all meal/food costs for the semester.

 - Students participating in the program are permitted to live off-campus for the full school year (not just the semester downtown) to accommodate most lease agreements.

-- Students living off-campus are still required to live into the community life statement signed upon entry to Westmont.
+- Students living off-campus are still required to live according to the Community Life Statement signed upon entry to Westmont.

 Students participating in Westmont Downtown are not required to purchase a Westmont parking pass for their semester downtown.
 However, students are still required to purchase a parking pass for the semester they are not in the program.